Why Poland's New Abortion Law Is Causing Mass Protests

 Advertisement

 Even before the new ruling, Poland had one of Europe’s most restrictive abortion laws, causing many people — approximately 200,000 Poles a year, according to the BBC — to travel outside the country or seek illegal (and unsafe) procedures.
-Until now, individuals could get abortions under three circumstances: rape or incest, threats to their lives, or fetal abnormalities.
-But abortions due to fetal defects, now made illegal, make up the majority of legal procedures performed in Poland.
-According to the Polish Ministry of Health, 98% of abortions carried out in 2019 were due to fetal abnormalities.
+Until now, individuals could get abortions under three circumstances: rape or incest, threats to their lives, or foetal abnormalities.
+But abortions due to foetal defects, now made illegal, make up the majority of legal procedures performed in Poland.
+According to the Polish Ministry of Health, 98% of abortions carried out in 2019 were due to foetal abnormalities.

 Poland has been hit particularly hard by the crisis.
 Just this week, the daily newspaper Dziennik Gazeta Prawna reported that in 2020, the country had seen its highest number of deaths since World War II.
 “We have a huge demographic crisis,” said economic Rafal Mundry, according to ABC News.
 As a result, gatherings of more than five people are prohibited in Poland.
 Kaczyński accused Wednesday’s protestors of disregarding guidelines and endangering lives — which, ironically, is exactly what he’s doing by corroding reproductive rights during a time of vulnerability and distress.